Skip to main content

 Crontab Configuration

 The first thing we need to do is create a new cron job that runs every minute to process specific Dashboard tasks such as billing users hourly and suspending unpaid servers.
-To setup crontab, run the following commands:
+To setup crontab, we first have to open it.
+To do so, run the following command:

 crontab -e